Quaint village scenery, beautiful beaches, and a distinctive charm

 The island’s compact size makes it easy to get around on foot or by bicycle.
 There are numerous places to rent bicycles at the port and in the main village, a 15-minute walk from the ferry terminal.

 Another way to explore Taketomi Island is by walking the Taketomi Island Natural Education Walking Path, which starts from Visitor Center Taketomi Yugafu-Kan.
 A total of six kilometers, the walk takes you through the village, past the Taketomi Folk Craft Museum, and along the beaches on the western shores of the island.

-Taketomi Island was once the center for traditional minsa production, a type of cloth distinguished by its ribbed texture with stripes and checked patterns.
-At the Taketomi Folk Craft Museum, visitors can experience Yaeyama minsa weaving through demonstrations and displays.
+Taketomi Island was once the center for traditional minsah production, a type of cloth distinguished by its ribbed texture with stripes and checked patterns.
+At the Taketomi Folk Craft Museum, visitors can experience Yaeyama minsah weaving through demonstrations and displays.
 The colorful dyes for the cotton threads are made from locally grown plants.

 Where to stay

 Most of the accommodations on the island are cozy guesthouses and minshuku—Japanese-style family-run B&Bs.
 For visitors who wish to enjoy contemporary comforts blended with rustic Okinawan charm, there is a luxury resort on the eastern side of the island.

 Taketomi Island is accessible by high-speed boat from Ishigaki Port.
 Boats depart every hour and the journey takes 10 minutes.